kesireddyadarsh/evolutionNN/README.txt

 This version contains the following:

-Neural network with out mutation function
+Neural network mutation.
+Currently working on provided all cases to each nerual network